PrivateAIM/documentation/src/showcases/cord/cord_demo.md

 Start the building process of the train.
 <br/><br/> ![submission 6](/images/demo/submission_6.png)<br/><br/>
 Please manually reload the page within the browser after 30-40 seconds.
-Then you will be able to start the execution at the stations.
+Then you will be able to start the execution at the nodes.
 <br/><br/> ![submission 7](/images/demo/submission_7.png)<br/><br/>

 After a few minutes, results are available.
 Please reload the page manually again.
-A soon released feature will display the progress of the train in the Stations overview with a random station numbering.
+A soon released feature will display the progress of the train in the nodes overview with a random node numbering.
 The user will also be able to see log files of the train.